Illustrator: H. Tom Hall

 Shanna demands he daddy sell Ruark off to pirates… Oh, hell, that’s where this book takes a nosedive.

 Let’s just “yada, yada, yada” this okay?

-Shanna realizes that she loves Ruark and promises to stop being such a Seaward.
+Shanna realizes she loves Ruark and promises to stop being such a Seaward.

 Shanna gives birth to twins, and her papa is happy as can be.

 But it keeps going and going—so many fillers.
-I read a thousand romances from age 12-to 15, of all lengths, and was able to zip through a 1,000-page book per week.
+I read a thousand romances from age 12 to 15 of all lengths and could zip through a 1,000-page book per week.
 Today at 44, I do not have that patience.
 I have ADHD.
 I’ve said this before in a review of another book: “The paragraphs are too damn long!”

 I’m no enemy of adverbs and adjectives.
 The world would be a dark place without modifiers.
 It’s that Woodiwiss didn’t believe in using one or two or three when ten or twelve would suit her better!
 There are innumerable adverbs, adjectives, adverbs, and dependent clauses.

 Let us not forget the effusive purple prose, the poem at the beginning, and the seriousness with which she takes herself.
 It appeared that Woodiwiss employed every grammatical trick at her disposal.

 Shanna is your typical beautiful, cossetted, foot-stamping, won’t-listen-to-reason heroine with eyes that flash in anger, the kind that was so prevalent in old-school romances.
 Usually, I can’t stand this type because she’s written as “too stupid to live” (which is insulting to women who lived and endured hard times in the past).